Men who have sex with men: Prevalence

+A 2024 meta-analysis in the United States of population surveys found that 3.3% of men reported having sex with another man during the past year, 4.7% in the previous 5 years, and 6.2% in their lifetime.

 MSM blood and tissue donor controversy

 Many countries impose restrictions on donating blood for men who have or have had sex with men, as well as their female sexual partners.
 Similar restrictions in many countries also prohibit donation of tissues such as corneas by men who have sex with men, often with far longer deferral periods than for MSM blood donors.
 Most national standards require direct questioning regarding a donor's sexual history, but the length of deferral varies.